DiamondGotFenny/Bryan-s-Nightmare_StandaloneVersion/README.md

 # Bryan-s-Nightmare_StandaloneVersion

-This game is an extension of The Unity official tutorial-Survival Shooter.
+This game is an improvements and modification of The Unity official tutorial-Survival Shooter.
 I added 3 levels, two alternative weapons (light saber and rifle), more monsters and bosses etc. to the game.

 Due to the file size limit of github, i am not able to upload the whole project files but only the scripts.